HOME / RESEARCH / EMC WORKING PAPERS

 Fmr.
 Associate Professor, ESCP Business School, UK

-Dr Nikos Nomikos,
+Nikos Nomikos,

 Oil Scenarios for Long-Term Planning: Royal Dutch Shell and Generative Explanation, 1960-2010